ivoneijr/ts-node-chat/README.md

 To access the application as a client access `http://localhost:3000/pages/client`

-To access the application as a client access `http://localhost:3000/pages/admin`
+To access the application as a admin access `http://localhost:3000/pages/admin`

 PS: Don't care about code inside `/public`, it's just a functional socket.io examples, this project is focused on the backend.